Interest Rates and Loanable Funds

 Loanable Funds Theory of Interest

 Macroeconomics, which is the study of the economy as a whole rather than individual firms and households, considers interest rates to be set by the equilibrium between the supply and demand of money.
-However, since most money is not available for lending, it makes more sense to talk about the supply and demand for loanable funds, which is the amount of money available for borrowing.
+However, since most money is not available for lending, it makes more sense to talk about the supply and demand for loanable funds, the amount available for borrowing.

 Saving is a source of loanable funds and investment is the demand for loanable funds.
 The market for loanable funds is a market where those who have loanable funds sell to those who want loanable funds.
-The availability of loanable funds is determined by the amount of national saving, which is the total income in the economy — otherwise known as national income — after paying for consumption and government purchases.
+The availability of loanable funds is determined by the amount of national saving, which is the total income in the economy — also called national income — after paying for consumption and government purchases.

-The demand for loanable funds is limited by the marginal efficiency of capital, also known as the marginal efficiency of investment, which is the rate of return that could be earned with additional capital.
+The demand for loanable funds is limited by the marginal efficiency of capital, aka marginal efficiency of investment, which is the rate of return that could be earned with additional capital.
 Firms will have a choice of a range of projects ranging from the most profitable to the least profitable.
 The interest rate, among other factors, will determine which projects are profitable.
 Firms will pursue projects deemed most profitable first.
-Succeeding projects will yield a lesser return, but as long as the business has the resources and expertise to complete the projects, it can increase its profits by pursuing those projects.
+Succeeding projects will yield a lesser return, but while the business has the resources and expertise to complete the projects, it can profit more by pursuing those projects.

-If the project is a long-term investment, then whether the project will be profitable will depend on its net present value, which is the sum of the present value of all cash inflows minus the sum of the present value of all cash outflows.
+If the project is a long-term investment, then the profitability of the project depends on its net present value, the sum of the present value of all cash inflows minus the sum of the present value of all cash outflows.
 Net present value can be set to 0 by adjusting the interest rate, which in capital budgeting is often called the discount rate or hurdle rate.
 Setting the discount rate so that the net present value equals 0 yields the interest rate showing the internal rate of return.
 For a project to be profitable, this internal rate of return must exceed the interest rate of the loan, if the money is borrowed.
 In capital budgeting, the interest rate cost is often referred to more generally as the marginal cost of capital, which can also include costs to issue equity to finance the investment.

 The marginal efficiency of capital declines with each succeeding project until the return from the investment no longer exceeds the hurdle rate, which will include a business-risk premium over and above the interest rate of the borrowed funds to justify any projects.
 This will increase the probability that the project will be profitable.

 As an alternative view of the supply and demand for loanable funds, consider the fact that money is either saved or consumed.
 Economists use the term save as a general term to indicate any money invested to earn interest or to earn some other form of return, such as capital gains or dividends.
 Some money is held for liquidity, but this amount is negligible.
-The supply of loanable funds increases with increasing interest rate because there is a competition between using the money now for personal consumption and delaying consumption by lending the money out so that the lender will have more later on.
-If a firm already has cash, then higher interest rates would induce the business to lend out the money rather than attempt risky projects in the hope of earning a higher return, especially when consumer demand is slack.
+The supply of loanable funds increases with increasing interest rates because there is a competition between using the money now for personal consumption and delaying consumption by lending the money out so that the lender will have more later.
+If a firm already has cash, then higher interest rates would induce the business to lend out the money rather than attempt risky projects, hoping to earn a higher return, especially when consumer demand is slack.
 For consumers and businesses, the higher the interest rate, the higher the opportunity cost to not lend money.

 High interest rates will also cause funds to flow from foreign countries, from foreigners seeking a higher return on their investment.